Geetha-Mahadevappa/engineering-docs-ai-assistant/README.md

 The system follows a **modular, MCP‑inspired design**.
 It exposes a **GraphQL API** for interacting with the assistant, uses **LangChain** to handle tool‑use and reasoning, and includes a **distributed‑ready fine‑tuning** setup powered by **PyTorch FSDP**.
 The goal is to provide a simple but realistic example of how modern AI systems organize document search, retrieval, and agentic workflows in a clean, production‑style way.

-Here’s a short, clean, human‑written version you can drop straight into your README.
-It includes the link, why you use the dataset, and a quick note on its limitations — all in simple language.

 ---

 ## **Dataset**